Cavatine Japanese Andromeda Shines in Small Spaces

-Cavatine Japanese Andromeda
+Is Cavatine Japanese Andromeda Deer Resistant?

 How to Plant and Grow Cavatine Japanese Andromeda

 • Location: Choose a site with well-drained, slightly acidic soil.
-While Cavatine Japanese andromeda can tolerate full sun, it prefers partial shade and protection from the intense afternoon sun.
+While Cavatine Japanese Andromeda can tolerate full sun, it prefers partial shade and protection from the intense afternoon sun.

-• Wind Protection: Plant Cavatine Japanese andromeda in an area where it receives shelter from strong, drying winds.
+• Wind Protection: Plant Cavatine Japanese Andromeda in an area where it receives shelter from strong, drying winds.

 • Soil: Amend the soil with organic matter, such as compost, shredded leaves, or Leaf-gro®, to improve drainage and soil fertility.
 Ensure that the soil pH is slightly acidic, in the 5.0 to 6.0 range.
 Consider getting a soil test.